 I’ve experienced many transitions.
 So have you, even if you didn’t recognize it at the time.
 Having just come through another one, I’m gaining all kinds of new insights.
 The loss part kind of sucks.
 The in-between stage was dismantling with all the fears that brings.
 The new beginning part is starting to make sense of it all.

 I remember the first major transition I went through, which culminated in ending my marriage of 30 years.
 I didn’t have any idea what was happening to me then.
 At the time I’d been married for 27 years and something was rattling my cage big time.
 Why couldn’t I just be content like I was before?
 “What’s wrong with me?”
 I asked my therapist, who responded with “Because you want to know.”

 Insights Do Come

 I remember my first insight into what was happening to me like it was yesterday.
-My husband was helping me change the bed sheets.
-I had this thought, “Who knows what a caterpillar feels inside the cocoon?”
+In the middle of mundane chores I had this thought, “Who knows what a caterpillar feels inside the cocoon?”
 I remember wondering if it felt as much pain as I did.
 If it was a confused as I was.
 If it felt as guilty as I did.
 Could it be possible that something so natural as a caterpillar to butterfly metamorphosis caused it deep pain?